-California drivers can be arrested on charges of driving under the influence (DUI) if their BAC exceeds the state’s legal limit.
-Drivers could face increased penalties if their BAC is excessively high at the time of their arrest, which could include more jail time, a longer driver’s license suspension, and DUI classes.
+Drivers can face increased penalties if their blood alcohol content (BAC) is excessively high at the time of their arrest.
+These penalties may include additional jail time, a longer driver’s license suspension, and attendance at a set number of DUI classes.

 California’s Legal Limits for Blood Alcohol Content (BAC)